 For example, say you suffer from chronic bursitis in your shoulder and are required to perform repetitive motions at work that aggravate this condition.
 Your work may not have caused the initial condition, but it did cause the aggravation of the condition.
 For this reason, the workers’ compensation system will cover the aggravation of the condition, but not the condition itself.
 However, in order to recover benefits, you must be able to show that there has been a significant, identifiable aggravation that is directly linked to your work.

 Are you suffering from a chronic work-related condition?
 If so, seek legal representation from Armstrong & Vaught, P.L.C. as soon as possible.
 Our attorneys have the legal experience and resources to win the most complex workers’ compensation cases.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.